Therapeutic Supervised Visitation Attorneys Morris County NJ

 What therapeutic supervised visitation is not

-Therapeutic supervised visitation is not family therapy, nor is it individual therapy for the involved parent.
+Therapeutic supervised visitation is not family therapy, nor is individual therapy for the involved parent.
 It is important that additional steps be taken to ensure the continued mental and emotional healing of the parent who is undergoing reconciliation attempts with their children as part of the custody proceeding.

 Therapeutic supervised visitation is a highly specific, usually court-ordered approach to ensuring the wellbeing of a child during transitional proceedings that involve the entry or re-entry of a parent into their lives.